giarous/custom-php-mvc-framework/README.md

 # PHP MVC Framework

-This is a lightweight PHP MVC (Model-View-Controller) framework designed to simplify web application development.
+This is a custom PHP MVC (Model-View-Controller) framework designed to simplify web application development.
 It provides a structured approach to building web applications by separating concerns into distinct components: models for data handling, views for user interface presentation, and controllers for business logic and application flow.

 ## Features